BygjGamer34/BygjOS/README.md

 # BygjOS
-Un conjunto de apps que forman un SO
+Un emulador de un SO
 # SO en desarrollo